-The Best Focaccia in Melbourne: Top 15 Edition
+The Best Focaccia in Melbourne: A Fanatic’s Edit

-The best focaccia in Melbourne is like a soft, fluffy pillow...but full of flaked salt, herbs and flavours and made for munching on.
+The best focaccia in Melbourne is a soft, fluffy pillow, topped with flaked salt and herbs.

 Gracie’s Wine Room

-Gracie’s Wine Room serves up focaccia that’s nothing short of irresistible—pillowy soft inside with a golden, delicate crust.
+Gracie’s Wine Room serves up focaccia that’s nothing short of irresistible — pillowy soft inside with a golden, delicate crust.
 This house-baked beauty perfectly complements their share-style menu, from indulgent lobster rolls to fresh Sydney rock oysters.
 Whether paired with the signature hot honey-stracciatella dip or enjoyed alongside a crisp limoncello spritz, every bite is pure joy.
-It’s the ultimate delicious companion for your wine-filled evening at this buzzy new spot.

 27 Toorak Road, South Yarra